TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlashMessages/NotificationApi.rst

 ==================================================

 ..  important::
-    The notification API is designed for TYPO3 Backend purposes only.
+    The notification API is designed for TYPO3 backend purposes only.

 The TYPO3 Core provides a JavaScript-based API  called :js:`Notification` to trigger flash messages that appear on the upper right corner of the TYPO3